 “Curiosity about life in all of its aspects, I think, is still the secret of great creative people” - Leo Burnett

 World Creativity & Innovation Day is a day which encourages every individual to reflect on how much creativity surrounds them and their daily lives which often goes unnoticed.
 Whether that is through the medium of problem-solving, idea generation or even possibly invention, the day is an opportunity for everybody to harness their inner creator and innovator.

-To mark the day, we want to celebrate the in-house expertise of creation at Wrexham Glyndwr University.
-Daniel Knox has recent joined the University to help launch BA (Hons) Product Design in September 2021.
+To mark the day, we want to celebrate the in-house expertise of creation at Wrexham Glyndŵr University with Daniel Knox, lecturer in BA (Hons) Product Design.
 With a colourful background across the retail sector and a huge passion for designing, Daniel tells us all about his perceptions of creativity and where a creative path can take you in life.